SHARE: Optimizing Secure Hub Allocation and Routing Efficiency in Payment Channel Networks: Background and Preliminaries

 \subsection{Payment Channel Network}

-An example of a payment channel network (PCN) is illustrated in Fig. \ref{fig_PCN1}, where bidirectional payment channels are established between nodes $(A, C)$ and $(C, B)$.
-Each direction of the channels holds 10 tokens, enabling a virtual payment channel between $A$ and $B$.
-When $A$ intends to transfer five tokens to $B$, the payment is relayed through the intermediary node $C$.
-This process involves two transactions: one from $A$ to $C$ and another from $C$ to $B$.
-As an intermediary, $C$ receives a transaction fee as an incentive.
-A key challenge in this process is ensuring that $C$ forwards the correct amount of tokens.
-To address this, the cryptographic mechanism known as the hash timelock contract (HTLC) is employed.
-HTLC guarantees that $C$ can claim the tokens from the $(A, C)$ channel only if it successfully completes the transfer to $B$ through the $(C, B)$ channel within a specified time frame.
+An example payment channel network (PCN) is shown in Fig. \ref{fig_PCN1}, where bidirectional payment channels connect nodes $(A,C)$ and $(C,B)$.
+Each direction initially holds 10 tokens.
+When $A$ transfers five tokens to $B$, intermediary $C$ forwards the payment over the two channels and receives a routing fee.
+A hash timelock contract (HTLC) ensures that $C$ can claim the incoming conditional payment only if it completes the outgoing transfer before the timeout.